• Avisek Jung Thakuri Singh

 The most significant event that sparked interest in the Everest Region was the successful ascent of Mount Everest by Sir Edmund Hillary of New Zealand and Tenzing Norgay Sherpa of Nepal in 1953.
 This historic achievement drew worldwide attention to the region and its immense natural beauty.

 • James O.M.
 Roberts: In 1950, James O.M.
 Roberts, a British explorer and geologist, organized an expedition to Everest.
-This expedition followed the traditional route from Jiri, a small town in eastern Nepal, and laid the groundwork for what would become the classic Everest Base Camp Trek.
+This expedition followed the traditional route from Jiri, a small town in eastern Nepal, and laid the groundwork for the classic EBC Trek.

 Introduction of Commercial Trekking